Viking FK: Instability and financial challenges (2010–2017)

+Revival and new successes (2017–present)

 On 19 December 2017, Bjarne Berntsen left his role as vice president of the Norwegian FA to take over the manager position at Viking.
 Berntsen has previously served as player, manager and director at the club.

 During the months of December 2017 and January 2018, Viking's financial difficulties reached a level where there was a real possibility that the club could go bankrupt.
 A statement from the club revealed that it would not be able to pay players and staff in February unless a solution was found.
 The financial situation was eventually resolved in a deal with Stavanger-based bank SR-Bank which allowed the club to refinance its debts.
 The bank also purchased parts of the stadium and the stadium naming rights.

-On 11 November 2018 Viking secured promotion to Eliteserien by placing 1st in 1. divisjon, in a tight ending of the season where two points were the difference between 1st and 3rd place.
+On 11 November 2018, Viking secured promotion to Eliteserien by placing 1st in 1. divisjon, in a tight ending of the season where two points were the difference between 1st and 3rd place.
 Viking defeated Kongsvinger 3–1 in front of a packed Viking Stadion on the last day of the season to secure the 1. divisjon title and put the club back in the Eliteserien after just one season on the second tier of Norwegian football.
 The victory sparked a pitch invasion by the Viking fans.
 Pitch invasions are extremely uncommon in Norwegian football.

-On 8 December 2019 Viking won the Norwegian Cup after a 1–0 victory over FK Haugesund.
+On 8 December 2019, Viking won the Norwegian Cup after a 1–0 victory over FK Haugesund.
 Goalscorer was Zlatko Tripić on a penalty kick.

 On 26 November 2020, the club surprisingly decided to terminate Bjarne Berntsen's contract, even though he had taken the club from the second tier to Eliteserien on first attempt and achieved top half finishes in the following two seasons.
 Berntsen expressed great disappointment over the decision.
 The club moved to a dual head coach model, with Morten Jensen and Bjarte Lunde Aarsheim jointly in charge of the team.
-Despite a lot of initial public scepticism about this decision, the duo coached the club to third position in the 2021 Eliteserien, qualifying for the 2022-23 UEFA Europa Conference League.
+Despite a lot of initial public scepticism about this decision, the duo coached the club to third position in the 2021 Eliteserien, qualifying for the 2022–23 UEFA Europa Conference League.

+On 30 November 2025, Viking secured their first league title in 34 years, finishing one point ahead of Bodo/Glimt after a 5–1 win over Vålerenga on the final matchday of the 2025 season.
+They later qualified for the league phase of the 2026-27 UEFA Champions League.